Common Questions About Coaching

 Coaching may be a good fit if you’re feeling stuck in one or more areas and are ready to do something about it.
 All you need is a willingness to reflect, experiment between sessions, and engage with the process.

-A formal diagnosis of ADHD or another brain-based condition is not a pre-requisite.
-If you recognize yourself in certain patterns, that is sufficient to begin coaching.
+A formal ADHD diagnosis is not a prerequisite.
+If you recognize yourself in certain patterns, that is sufficient to begin.

 -